0cjs/sedoc/ee/misc-devices.md

   wider pins.
 2A 125V AC non-shorting.
 Dims in mm: 12.7×6.7 OD.
 Pins 1.3
   wide on 4.7 centers.
 2.2 travel.
 (Ordered to try, but not arrived yet.)

+### DIP Switches

+The standard way of describing DIP switch settings is 1=ON 0=OFF, regardless of the logic on the board (i.e., even if the switch grounds a pull-up; that's just considered ON in negative logic).
+If there's no ON marking on switch, the side with the numbers is generally considered the ON side.

 Non-MOS Memory
 --------------